kunukn/react-source-code-development/README.md

 ## About
 Custom webpack project for React source code development.

+In the React source code there are already custom ways of testing the code using the fixtures folders.
+They are not always up to date.

+The aim of this project is to have the latest Webpack, Babel + plugins and better developer experience (DX).
+This web project should hot reload when the React source code has been updated.

 If you want to use create-react-app instead, then there is a howto description at the bottom.
+Although that is a complicated affair and not good DX.
+You could fiddle with the build setup for the React source code to make it simpler.

 *Last tested with React version: 16.8.4*